Lennox Island 6

-Lennox Island 6 is a Mi'kmaq reserve located in Prince County, Prince Edward Island.
+Lennox Island 6 is a Mi'kmaq reserve located on Bedeque Bay in Prince County, Prince Edward Island.
 There are currently no residents.

 Lennox Island 6 is located in Fernwood, Prince Edward Island, approximately 9 km west of the community of Bedeque.

 It is administratively part of the Lennox Island First Nation.

 History

 The Mi'kmaq have inhabited the lands comprising present-day Prince Edward Island for over 10,000 years.

 The reserve named Lennox Island 1 is notable for being the first reserve in Canada owned by its people, having been purchased in 1878 by the Aboriginal Protection Society.

 The land known as Lennox Island 6 was acquired by the Lennox Island First Nation in 2009.